SUMMARY

 Location : Alsisar

-Climb the twisting roads of the Aravalli Hills and round the final bend to see the massive Amber Fort loom into view (approximately 30 minutes).
-Pass Maota Lake before turning uphill, past the elephant stables, to Jai Pol (Victory Gate).
-This is the ancient capital of the Kachhawaha Rajputs, who gave their loyalty to Moghul overlords.
-From the spoils of war, they gradually built a fabulous complex of royal rooms, which now make up the Amber Fort.
-The fallen empire’s legacy, the opulent palace is packed with elaborate rooms of lavish murals, frescoed arches and delicate jali work.
-Don’t miss the sparkling Mirror Palace, covered floor-to-ceiling in thousands of reflective tiles, looking down over the picturesque Moata Lake.
-Later in the day, head deeper into the princely state of Rajasthan.
-Then, leave the city behind and travel to the relaxed village of Nawalgarh (approximately 3 hours).
-Catch glimpses of life in the most colourful of India’s regions – sari-clad women carrying terracotta pots of water, bangles tinkling as they walk.
-Take a walk around the village and meet the locals before continuing to your final stop for the day, the small town of Alsisar (approximately 1.5 hours).
+Climb the twisting roads of the Aravalli Hills to the massive Amber Fort today.
+This opulent palace is packed with rooms full of lavish murals, arches and delicate jali work.
+Don’t miss the sparkling Mirror Palace, covered floor-to-ceiling in thousands of reflective tiles, looking down over Moata Lake – the kids will love a photo here!
+Later, leave the city behind and travel to the relaxed village of Nawalgarh.
+Catch glimpses of local life in the most colourful regions of India – sari-clad women carrying terracotta pots of water, bangles tinkling as they walk.
+When you arrive, take a walk around the village and meet the locals before continuing to your final stop for the day – the small town of Alsisar.

 Day :8